sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 You've done it 100 times and 95 times you have throught to yourself "I really need to automate this."
-If you consider yourself a decent Perl developer, you're probably already using some kind of templating system for kicking off a project.
+If you consider yourself a decent Perl developer, you're probably already using a templating system for kicking off a project or even rolled your own.
+Maybe they're adequate but odds are you are really missing out on what `Dist::Zilla` can offer.
-Some are good, many of them suck.

-The good news is that `Dist::Zilla` has one of the most powerful, customizable templating systems available.
-The bad news is they are called **minting profiles.** We hate the name and think the term is confusing.
+`Dist::Zilla` has one of the most powerful, customizable templating systems available.
+Unfortunately, the official documentation refers to them as **minting profiles.** We hate the name and think it's confusing.
 Presumably the term's aim is to get us thinking about "minting" coins.
 In any case, we will avoid using the official terminology where possible with the hope the analogy we've invented to conceptualize how `Dist::Zilla` works catches on.

-## A Better Way to Think About the "Minting Profiles"
+## A Better Name for "Minting Profiles"

 In an earlier tutorial, we used the analogy of a "work area."
 To refresh your memory, we imagined that the `dzil new` command set up a new work area on your